 Caffeine in Americano vs Coffee: Which One Has More?

-If you’ve ever stood at a coffee counter deciding between an Americano and a regular drip, you’ve probably wondered which one hits harder.
-They look the same in the cup — both black, both hot — but they’re made completely differently, and that matters when it comes to caffeine.
+If you’ve ever stood at a coffee counter trying to decide between an Americano and a regular drip coffee, you’ve probably wondered which one is going to hit harder.

-The caffeine question is more nuanced than most people expect.
+They look similar in the cup — both black, both hot — but they’re made completely differently, and that matters when it comes to caffeine.
 The short answer depends on how many espresso shots go into your Americano and how strong your drip coffee is brewed.
-Here’s the full breakdown.
+Here’s how it all breaks down.

 Quick Answer: The Numbers Side by Side

-| Drink | Typical Caffeine |
+Drink Typical Caffeine

-| Single-shot Americano (8 oz) | ~63–75 mg |
+Single-shot Americano (8 oz) ~63–75 mg

-| Double-shot Americano (8–12 oz) | ~120–150 mg |
+Double-shot Americano (8–12 oz) ~120–150 mg

 What Is an Americano, Exactly?